 A little boy who knows a level of suffering and anguish, loss and devastation, that few in this life will ever know.
 A little boy who knows what it is to feel lost and utterly alone in the world.
 A little boy who's been found, and yet will always live a story that contains both loss and gain.
 A little boy whose very presence now GUSHED life and vibrance and Jesus from every pore in his little body.

 He didn't know her story.
 She didn't know his.
 But together, in that moment, their hearts met.

 With those last words from my little boy, the corners of her mouth turned up in the slightest sad smile and tears filled her eyes.
 “Thank you so much,” she squeaked out as she dabbed her eyes with the wadded up tissue and put her head back under my chin.

-A small boy who has literally walked through the Valley of the Shadow of Death – and almost died twice – in one of the most harrowing stories of neglect, abuse, and resilience that I have ever heard or witnessed, reaching out with his tender-hearted hope, offering comfort.
+A small boy who has literally walked through the Valley of the Shadow of Death – and almost died twice – in one of the most harrowing stories of resilience that I have ever heard or witnessed, reaching out with his tender-hearted hope, offering comfort.